 Community Living Belleville and Area prides itself in providing individualized and self-directed planning for people receiving support.
 The organization is committed to using the internationally recognized Personal Outcome Measures(SM) to learn from people about their goals, dreams, hopes and desires.
-We then embark on a planning process that incorporates the methodologies of Essential Lifestyle Planning and Person Centred Thinking to assist people in reaching those goals and dreams.
+CLBA then embarks on a planning process that incorporates the methodologies of Person Centred Thinking from The Learning Community of Person Centred Practices and Helen Sanderson Associates to assist people in reaching those goals and dreams.

 Adapted from Quality Measures 2005 (SM) CQL Accreditation An Integrated Approach to Quality

-The Personal Outcome Measures(SM) are a powerful tool for evaluating personal quality of life and the degree to which organizations individualize supports to facilitate outcomes.
+Personal Outcomes Measures(SM) are powerful tools used for evaluating personal quality of life and the degree to which organizations individualize supports to facilitate outcomes.
 People define outcomes for themselves.
 The outcomes are non-prescriptive; they have no norms.
 Each person is a sample of one.
-We all define friendship, health or respect uniquely.
-Thus, the meaning and definition of Personal Outcome items will vary from person to person.
+Everyone defines friendship, health and respect uniquely.
+Thus, the meaning and definition of Personal Outcomes will also vary from person to person.
 An organization can only design and provide the needed supports after it figures out how the person defines his or her outcomes.

-Personal Outcome Measures(SM) 2005 Edition had identified 21 outcomes (Indicators) that are grouped in the following three Factors:
+Personal Outcomes Measures(SM) 2005 Edition had identified 21 outcomes (Indicators) that are grouped in the following five Factors:

 - My Goals.